JusticeStadler18/e_cash_app/README.md

 An e-Cash app created using Dart Language with Flutter SDK.

-This app demonstrates the Widgets: Slivers, Opacity, Drawer, Shadermask, Stack, CarouselSlider and DataTable.
+This app demonstrates the Widgets:
+- Slivers
+- Opacity
+- Drawer
+- Shadermask
+- Stack
+- CarouselSlider
+- DataTable

 Disclaimer: The assets was used for educational purposes only.